adonisjs/v6-docs/content/docs/digging_deeper/transmit.md

+---
+summary: Learn how to send real-time updates with SSE from your AdonisJS server using the Transmit package
+---

 # Transmit

 Transmit is a native opinionated Server-Sent-Event (SSE) module built for AdonisJS.
 It is a simple and efficient way to send real-time updates to the client, such as notifications, live chat messages, or any other type of real-time data.